6 Ways to Release a Lump in the Trapezius Muscle

 Video of the Day

-While you might think of the top of your shoulder as your trapezius muscle, this large structure actually spans from the back of your neck to your lower back.
-Because it attaches to your vertebrae and shoulder blades, it has many functions — shrugging your shoulders, rotating your shoulder blades to allow you arms to move overhead, and pulling your shoulder blades down and together.
+Your trapezius muscle spans from the back of your neck to your lower back, according to a February 2015 article in BioMed Research International.
+Because it attaches to your vertebrae and shoulder blades, it has many functions: shrugging your shoulders, rotating your shoulder blades to allow you arms to move overhead and pulling your shoulder blades down and together.

 Advertisement

-Lumps, or trigger points, most often occur in the upper trapezius, or the part that runs on either side of your neck and along the tops of your shoulders.
-In addition to the lump, these knots are typically painful to the touch and can cause pain to spread to other areas in your shoulder and back.
+Knots most often occur in the upper trapezius, or the part that runs on either side of your neck and along the tops of your shoulders.
+These swollen trapezius lumps are typically painful to the touch and can cause pain to spread to other areas in your shoulder and back.

-Common causes of upper trapezius muscle knots include poor posture and psychological factors that increase stressors, such as high pressure at work and low job satisfaction, according to the authors of the June 2017 study in Medicine.
+Common causes of upper trapezius muscle knots include poor posture and psychological factors that increase stressors, such as high pressure at work and low job satisfaction, according to the Medicine study.

 Advertisement